ThejanW/Docker-Service-Manager/README.md

 # TODO

-1. The current automated reverse proxy I'm using doesn't support does not support VIRTUAL_PATH although it supports VIRTUAL_HOST.
-Therefore I can’t proxy into the url paths in the server back ends.
+1. The current automated reverse proxy I'm using doesn't support support VIRTUAL_PATHs although it supports VIRTUAL_HOSTs, Therefore I can’t proxy into the url paths in the server back ends.
 I found a possible alternative to this.
 Let’s see how it goes.